JK Electrical Upgrades Guide: Lighting, Power & Accessories

 | Amber LED pods | 20-50W each | Better in dust/fog |

 Pro tip: Consider amber fog lights.
 They cut through dust, fog, and rain better than white lights and reduce eye strain during night driving.
+Great for mud terrain and dusty trail conditions.

 Light Bars and Auxiliary Lighting